neutralinojs/gsoc2024/README.md

 - Goals (Summary of deliverables)
 - Tasks Timeline (Decompose your goals into tasks and map with the GSoC timeline)
 - Future contributions (How do you plan to contribute to Neutralinojs in the future?)

-## How to become a GSoC mentor?

-If you are familiar with Neutralinojs internals and the codebase, you can become a mentor.
-Please discuss more details about mentorship by sending an email to `neutralinojs[AT]gmail.com`

 ## GSoC 2022 project ideas